 |asensio.com discovers the State Investment Fund of New Mexico (NMSIC) involvment in troubling investment activities.
 Robin Manners West, a senior portfolio manager with the NMSIC, actively participated in a stock promotion designed to inflate the price of a virtually valueless company previously Research Frontiers, Inc. (“REFR”), a 43 year old stock promotion.
 As a part of its active short selling asensio.com reported to NMISIC's leaders and compliance executive Ms. West role including details of her having provided baseless inaccurate comments to Gene Marical for his publication.

 |asensio.com first publishes research on

 Timminco, a penny stock turned hot solar company that later imploded, showing the most dramatic evaporation of market value of any research target in asensio.com's history.

 |asensio.com became one of the first sources to report on financial irregularities and potential fraud at Chinese companies that listed in the U.S. through reverse mergers -- dozens of Chinese reverse merger companies were delisted and their shares became worthless.

 |asensio.com discovers that Bridgepoint Education, a for profit school funded by U.S. taxpayer had approximately 1,300 employees dedicated to making sales calls.
 These salespersons were paid with funds obtained from tax-payers.
-These sales people are allowed to market an online university with a 60-year-old accreditation that Bridgepoint purchased when it acquired a college with 332 students.
-Bridgepoint bought the college and its accreditation with funds obtained from a private equity firm five years ago, and since then, Bridgepoint has grown enrollment to 65,788 students. asensio.com's research into Bridgepoint Education's sales partices spurred an investigation by DOE. asensio.com audited the DOE's investigation and discovered that DOE's program did not address the core issues of the amount of commissions paid.
+These sales people are allowed to market an online university with a 60-year-old accreditation that Bridgepoint purchased.
+At the time of the acquisition the college it acquired had just 332 students.
+Bridgepoint bought the college for its accreditation with funds obtained from a private equity firm five years ago, and since then, grew enrollment to 65,788 students. asensio.com's research into Bridgepoint Education's sales practices spurred an investigation by DOE. asensio.com audited the DOE's investigation and discovered that DOE's program did not address the core issue, its sales practices and the amount of commissions paid.